algolia/instantsearch-android/README.md

 This attribute should reference a layout file in which you will describe how a search result should be displayed.
 When receiving results from its `Searcher`, this widget will bind the given layout to each result to display its attributes in the appropriate Views.

+### Data Binding

-This binding is done using the Android DataBinding Library, which allows to link a layout to an application's data.
+This binding is done using the [Android DataBinding Library](https://developer.android.com/topic/libraries/data-binding/index.html), which allows to link a layout to an application's data.
 The layout file should use a `<layout></layout>` root node, followed by a regular ViewGroup (such as a `LinearLayout`).
 You can then describe what attributes should be mapped to each View as follows:

 ```xml
 <layout